richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - Converting stereo data stream to mono data stream is done by averaging the consecutive left and right 16-bits WORDS.

+### Test Simulator

+A Python script application named FT900 Alexa Simulator is provided to simulate the behavior of FT900.

+      - It can be run on Windows and Linux machine.
+      - It can assist in automated testing and stress testing of RPI Alexa Gateway.

 # RPI-side (Alexa Gateway)

 Amazon provides an official [Alexa Voice Service (AVS) SDK](https://github.com/alexa/avs-device-sdk), (written in C++).
 The version I am now using is version v1.12.0 AVS SDK.
 Instructions to install the AVS SDK on RPI can also be found on the github link.